rosalindach28/wordle-cs50/README.md

 Also make sure that each file contains only words of the specified length.
 (5, 6, 7, 8).

 ## ANSI color codes
-The program provides the color-coded letters as feedback by using ANSI color codes for green, red, and yellow.
+The program uses ANSI color codes of green, red, and yellow to color-code the letters.
 Ensure that your terminal supports ANSI escape sequences for proper color rendering.

 ## Additional notes